-My favorite authors, who have given me aha moments, like Anne Tyler, Alice Hoffman, Liz Moore, Sher Kruse, among others, I’ll honor here with book reviews.
+Book reviews and interviews with authors, agents and publishers will be found in this section as well.
+My favorite authors, who have given me aha moments, like Anne Tyler, Alice Hoffman, Diane Frank, Liz Moore, Sher Kruse, among others, I’ll honor here with book reviews.
 I’ll link to articles from journalists who bravely go where others do not—emotionally and physically.
 The posts that describe both the frustrating and the richly rewarding writing process, will be here too.
-You’ll soon find snippets from my latest novel, Between Thoughts of You, that I recently completed.
 To read these stories, please click WORDS in my topic sidebar on my home page.

 I entertain your feedback.
 And, as always, I am deeply grateful and humbled by any of you who take the time to actually read these words.